hetalang/heta-specifications/index.md

 - [Change Log](changelog)

 ## Features and philosophy
-Heta language is a domain-specific programming language (DSL) for dynamic quantitative models used in quantitative systems pharmacology (QSP) and systems biology (SB).
+**Heta** language is a domain-specific programming language (DSL) for dynamic quantitative models used in quantitative systems pharmacology (QSP) and systems biology (SB).
 It describes the biological systems as the components of QSP/SB modeling platform.
 The scenarios, annotation and configuration files are parts of the platform.

-Heta language represent the dynamic model as a set of interacting components which describe states, rates and associated components.
-The most native representation of Heta code is ordinary differential equations (ODEs) or set of ODEs but Heta does require writing ODE system manualy.
-The differential equations are compiled "on fly" when it is required.
+Heta language represents the dynamic model as a set of interacting components which describe volumes, concentrations, amounts, rates and other components.
+The most native representation of Heta code is ordinary differential equations (ODEs) but Heta does not require writing ODE system manualy.
+The differential equations are compiled "on fly" when they are required.

-The key idea of Heta language is the development and editing the bio-mathematical models as expressive programming code which gives us the benefits of programming languages like: compact and human readable format, modularity, code reuse etc. as well as using version control systems or CI/CD tools.
+The key idea of Heta language is the development and editing the bio-mathematical models as expressive programming code which gives us the benefits of programming languages like: compact and human readable format, modularity, code reuse, etc. The model development can be easily organized as workflow inside group.
+Heta code is friendly for version control systems and different continuous integration and continuous integration (CI/CD) tools can be used to reach maximal productivity.

 The development of Heta language was based on the following ideas:

 -	Everything is code; model, tasks and experimental observations are also the code;
 -	Describe components but not the algorithms;